Isabel McNeill Carley

 Isabel McNeill Carley (4 December 1918 – 14 July 2011) was a published writer, editor, composer and music teacher.
-She's considered one of the leaders of the Orff Schulwerk when it began to take hold in the United States in the 1960s.
+She is considered one of the leaders of the Orff Schulwerk when it began to take hold in the United States in the 1960s.
 As a co-founder of the American Orff-Schulwerk Association (AOSA), Carley contributed greatly to the organization's beginnings, serving as a board member and magazine editor.
 Carley devoted much of her life to musical instruction, publishing a series of books titled Recorder Improvisation and Technique.

 Carley died on 14 July 2011, at her home in Gaithersburg, Maryland.

 Early life and education

 Daughter of John T. and Netta H. McNeill, Isabel McNeill was born on 4 December 1918, in Chicago, Illinois, and grew up there and in Toronto, Ontario, Canada.
 In 1943, she married James Carley, who served in the United States Army and later pursued a career as a music professor.
 They had two daughters, Elizabeth and Anne, and one son, John.

 Carley lived in various locations over the course of her lifetime.
 During World War II, she moved to her husband's post in Alamogordo, New Mexico.
 For the next ten years, she and her family lived in New York, Oregon and Texas.
 In 1953, they moved to Indianapolis, Indiana.
 After her husband's retirement in 1973, they lived in western North Carolina for thirty years.
 After her retirement in 2004, she and her husband settled in Gaithersburg, Maryland.

 Carley's education focused primarily on music.
 In 1939, she attended Queen's University at Kingston in Ontario, obtaining a Bachelor of Arts in German, philosophy and the classics.
 In 1941, she attended graduate school at the University of Chicago and earned a master's degree in music history.
 Carley's interest in music education intensified in 1962 when she took an Orff-Schulwerk course in Toronto and subsequently enrolled in the Orff-Institute in Salzburg, Austria, for the 1963–64 academic year.
 During her time at the institute, she obtained private lessons from Carl Orff and participated in 36 hours of classes weekly.
 Carley completed a three-year education program in one year and earned a Specialist Diploma with honors to become the first American honors graduate at the institute.